 After extensive public outreach a master plan for the development of Josiah Henson Park was approved and adopted in December 2010.
 Our Park Development Division has begun the facility planning for this park.
 Visit the facility planning project web page for information on the progress of this project.

 “Searching for Josiah Henson” – Archaeology Fieldtrip Program* for Grades 4th – 8th

-Parks is now offering a new fieldtrip experience, “Searching for Josiah Henson” for students grades 4th – 8th with hands-on activities that include exploring current archaeological excavations, understanding soil colors and textures, mending pottery, learning about archaeological field and lab work, and mapping a mock excavation unit.
-Under the supervision of archaeologists, students will participate in activities that demonstrate the role of archaeologists at an historical site and how the artifacts they excavate aid in interpreting the site for visitors.
-Groups can register online for these programs.
+Parks is now offering the fieldtrip experience, “Searching for Josiah Henson” for students grades 4th – 8th with hands-on activities that include exploring current archaeological excavations, understanding soil colors and textures, mending pottery, and learning about archaeological field and lab work.
+Under the supervision of archaeologists, students will participate in activities that demonstrate the role of archaeologists at historical sites and how the artifacts they excavate aid in interpreting the site for visitors.
+Groups can register online for this program.*

 Please follow the schedule of special events for the Henson Park to find out dates when the documentary will also be shown on site.

 The Josiah Henson Park is the former plantation property of Isaac Riley where Reverend Josiah Henson was enslaved from 1795 – 1830.
 It is also a historic resource of local, state, national and international significance because of its association with Reverend Josiah Henson, whose 1849 autobiography, The Life of Josiah Henson, Formerly a Slave, Now an Inhabitant of Canada, as Narrated by Himself, inspired Harriet Beecher Stowe’s landmark novel, Uncle Tom’s Cabin.